AlexanderMcDowell/LA-Coin/README.md

 `status: tx_failure` Bad wallet adress

-`status: tx_funds` User does not have enough wuffee to meet the transaction
+`status: tx_funds` User does not have enough wuffee for the transaction to proceed